Will I have to pay capital gains if I sell my house and buy another In Texas

 Yes, property tax relief programs can help homeowners quite a bit:

 These programs can reduce the financial strain of property taxes.
-For more help, talk to a tax professional.
+Talk to a tax professional for more help.

 What Is the Effect of Property Tax Changes After Selling?